LASP-Libera/libera_utils/doc/source/developer-setup/build_release.md

 7. Optionally distribute the artifacts to PyPI/Nexus if desired (see below).

-8. Open a PR to merge `master` back into `dev` so that any changes made during the release process are also captured in `dev`.
+8. Open a PR to merge `release/X.Y.Z` back into `dev` so that any changes made during the release process are also captured in `dev`.
+This should be a purely "fast-forward" merge.

 ## Building and Distribution